Skip to contents

 avg_fun

 An averaging function - how the values of the supercells' centers are calculated?
-It accepts any fitting R function (e.g., base::mean() or stats::median()) or one of internally implemented "mean" and "median".
-Default: "mean"
+The algorithm internally implements common functions "mean" and "median" (provided with quotation marks), but also accepts any fitting R function (e.g., base::mean() or stats::median(), provided as plain function name: mean).
+Default: "mean".
+See details for more information.

 clean